dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkExamplesZep.md

 ```
 {: .Example}

-The Native Spark DataSource has a few special (optional) requirements related to database permissions, which you can configure in your JDBC connection URL; for information, please see the [Accessing Database Objects](bestpractices_sparkadapter_intro.html#access) section in our *Using the Native Spark DataSource* topic.
+The Native Spark DataSource has a few special (optional) requirements related to database permissions, which you can configure in your JDBC connection URL; for information, please see the [Accessing Database Objects](bestpractices_sparkadapter_using.html#access) section in the *Using the Native Spark DataSource* topic in this chapter.

-## Create and Populate a Table in Your Database {#createtable}
+## 2. Create and Populate a Table in Your Database {#createtable}

-Let's create a table in our Splice Machine database.
+Now let's create a simple table in our Splice Machine database:

 ```
 %splicemachine
 drop table if exists carsTbl;